verifythis/verifythis.github.io/registration.md

 This section gives you a number of hints how you can contribute to the collaborative long-term verification challenge.

-**The time line**
-This long term challenge will be open from mid August 2019 until end of February 2020.
-Results will be presented at the VerifyThis workshop at ETAPS 2020 in XXXX.
+**The time line** This long term challenge will be open from mid August 2019 until end of February 2020.
+Results will be presented at the VerifyThis workshop at ETAPS 2020 in April 2020.
 A call for papers for a special issue is planned for that time.

 Of course, contribution to the challenge after this time is equally welcome and will also be published on the online resources.